Object Store

 As an example, consider an Object Store that already has registered product-type items and whose characteristics are name and price.

-Observe how to configure the component with the Operation (Find By Query), Limit (10) and Query parameters:
+Observe how to configure the connector with the Operation (Find By Query), Limit (10) and Query parameters:

 {}